tea83/team83/Task2/readme.md

 ### Task 2- Generating Content

-#### 2.1 `ImageCaptionNotebook` Folder
+#### 2.1 `ImageCaptionNotebook,ipynb`
-- Inside this folder, there is a notebook (`ImageCaptionNotebook.ipynb`) where an open-source pretrained model (BLIP2) is utilized to generate relevant captions from images.
+- In this notebook,an open-source pretrained model (BLIP2) is utilized to generate relevant captions from images.

-#### 2.2 `fine_tuning` Folder
+#### 2.2 `fine_tuning.ipynb`
-- Inside this folder, there are two notebooks:
+- This notebook accomplishes two tasks:
-  - `Prompt_Engineering.ipynb`: Captions generated from the pretrained model are concatenated with inferred company, date-time for temporal relevance, and likes.
-Two strategies, PEFT (Prefix-Tuning with Early Fine-tuning) and LoRA (Low-Rank Adaptive Weights), are applied for better finetuning and efficiency.
+  - Prompt_Engineering: Captions generated from the pretrained model are concatenated with inferred company, date-time for temporal relevance, and likes.
-  - `Finetuning_Bloom_7b.ipynb`: The Stable Diffusion XL model is fine-tuned using Low-Rank Adaptive Weights (LoRA).
+  - Finetuning: Bloom7b, a powerful model 176B model was used.Two strategies, PEFT (Prefix-Tuning with Early Fine-tuning) and LoRA (Low-Rank Adaptive Weights), are applied for better finetuning and efficiency.

-#### 2.3 `Task_2_Inference` Folder
+#### 2.3 `Task_2_Inference,ipynb`
-- This folder contains a notebook (`Task_2_Inference.ipynb`) where the finetuned model is employed to generate predictions on test data.
+- The finetuned model is used to generate prediction on test data.
 ## How to Use

 1. Clone the repository to your local machine.